-A Quarter Of Personal Loans Taken During the Pandemic Spent On Home Improvement Projects
+Quarter Of Loans Spent On Home Improvement During Pandemic

 Since the COVID-19 pandemic started in March 2020, 24% of Americans have taken out personal loans.
 Now a survey suggests that the most common use of borrowed money during this period has been for home renovation projects, followed closely by paying off medical bills.
 This appears to signal a shift in the use of personal loans.

 A survey conducted by Ipsos-Forbes in March 2021 asked 1,000 people about how they spent their loans.
 Home renovation projects (25%) and medical bills (21%) were the two main trends, followed closely by debt consolidation (20%), financing a vehicle (20%), and auto repairs (20%).

 Unsurprisingly, putting the funds toward home renovation projects was the main craze among families with children.
 More than 70% of Americans tackled some kind of home renovation during the pandemic simply because of the lockdown and increased time spent at home.